Skip to main content

 Frequently Asked Questions

-Project Pastorate is a casual puzzle game with drama and thriller themes.
+Project Pastorate is a casual simulation game with horror, drama, thriller and post-apocalyptic themes.

 Project Pastorate is available on PC, Mac OS and Windows.